FZambia/django-realtime-playground/README.md

 Django Realtime Playground
 ==========================

 This is a set of experiments with different modern realtime libraries and asynchronous servers/frameworks together with Django.
+Personally I suggest using [Centrifuge](https://github.com/centrifugal/centrifuge) to add real-time on your Django site.

 Includes: